erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 p <- ggplot(diamonds, aes(carat, price, colour = cut))
 ```

-This plot object cannot be displayed until we add a layer: there is nothing to see!
+This ggplot object cannot be displayed until we add a layer: there is nothing to see!

-### 4.3 Layers
+### 4.3 创建图层 (layer) 的语法

 A minimal scatterplot layer: